kpsala/getting-data-course-project/codebook.md

 Column descriptions:
-subjectID - The indentifier of the subject who carried out the experiment (from subject_train.txt) activityID - The numeric coding of the activity activity - The activity label (from activity_labels.txt) dataset - To indicate which data set (train or test) the data originated feature - The feature (measurement) value - The value of feature
+subjectID - The indentifier of the subject who carried out the experiment (from subject_train.txt)

-For definitions of the features, readers are directed to the original datasets readme which is attached in this repo
+activityID - The numeric coding of the activity

+activity - The activity label (from activity_labels.txt)

+dataset - To indicate which data set (train or test) the data originated

+feature - The feature (measurement)

+value - The value of feature

 ## Tidy, averaged data set